United Methodist Church: Ecumenical relations

 Methodism is one tradition within the Christian Church.
 The United Methodist Church is active in ecumenical relations with other Christian groups and denominations.
 It is a member of the National Council of Churches, the World Council of Churches, Churches Uniting in Christ, and Christian Churches Together.
 In addition, it voted to seek observer status in the National Association of Evangelicals and in the World Evangelical Fellowship.
 However, there are some in the United Methodist Church who feel that false ecumenism might result in the "blurring of theological and confessional differences in the interests of unity."

 In April 2005, the United Methodist Council of Bishops approved "A Proposal for Interim Eucharistic Sharing."
 This document was the first step toward full communion with the Evangelical Lutheran Church in America (ELCA).
 The ELCA approved this same document in August 2005.
 At the 2008 General Conference, the United Methodist Church approved full communion with the Evangelical Lutheran Church in America.
-The ELCA approved this document on August 20, 2009 at its annual churchwide assembly.
+The ELCA approved this document on August 20, 2009, at its annual churchwide assembly.

 The United Methodist Church has since 1985 been exploring a possible merger with three historically African-American Methodist denominations: the African Methodist Episcopal Church, the African Methodist Episcopal Zion Church, and the Christian Methodist Episcopal Church.
 A Commission on Pan Methodist Cooperation and Union formed in 2000 to carry out work on such a merger.
 In May 2012, The United Methodist Church entered into full communion with the African Methodist Episcopal Church, African Methodist Episcopal Zion Church, African Union Methodist Protestant Church, Christian Methodist Episcopal Church, and Union American Methodist Episcopal Church, in which these Churches agreed to "recognize each other's churches, share sacraments, and affirm their clergy and ministries."

 There are also a number of churches such as the Evangelical Methodist Church in Argentina, Evangelical Church of Uruguay, and Methodist Church in India (MCI), that are "autonomous affiliated" churches in relation to the United Methodist Church.

-The UMC is a member of the Wesleyan Holiness Consortium, which seeks to reconceive and promote Biblical holiness in today's Church, and many United Methodist congregations are members of the Christian Holiness Partnership, with ten percent of local church membership in the Christian Holiness Partnership being from the United Methodist connexion.
+The UMC is a member of the Wesleyan Holiness Consortium, which seeks to reconceive and promote Biblical holiness in today's Church, and many United Methodist congregations are members of the Christian Holiness Partnership, with ten percent of local church membership in the Christian Holiness Partnership being from the United Methodist connection.
 It is also active in the World Methodist Council, an interdenominational group composed of various churches in the tradition of John Wesley to promote the Gospel throughout the world.
 On July 18, 2006, delegates to the World Methodist Council voted unanimously to adopt the "Joint Declaration on the Doctrine of Justification", which was approved in 1999 by the Vatican and the Lutheran World Federation.